Home / Blog / How Battery Technology Impacts Heated Clothing Performance (Capacity, Safety, Runtime)

 How Cell Type Affects Performance

 They differ in runtime, safety, thickness and durability with lithium-ion being sturdier in cold and polymer bending as movement in socks.
+The right cell technology also influences design flexibility, weight distribution, and cold-weather behavior — see our full comparison of lithium-ion vs lithium-polymer batteries for heated clothing for guidance on selecting the best option for your product.

 Battery Safety Systems That Matter in Heated Clothing